Structure of FIX Repeating Groups

 Sometimes fields of the same tag number can appear multiple times in the same message within a so-called repeating group.

 The following diagram depicts a general structure of the repeating group in a FIX message:

 Each repeating group starts from the field which identifies the number of repeating entries within a repeating group.
 Such a leading field must precede immediately the repeating group entries.
 In the referenced example, the leading field is defined by the

-Each entry of repeating group has a selected leading field, which in turn identifies the beginning of a new group entry.
-This field must occur in raw message before any other tag from a single repeating group entry.
+Each entry of a repeating group has a selected leading field, which in turn identifies the beginning of a new group entry.
+This field must occur in the raw message before any other tag from a single repeating group entry.
 In other words, these fields separate repeating group entries from each other.
 The

 RoutingType field is an example of such a separator.

 Important aspects of FIX repeating groups structure:

 - Well-defined FIX messages assume all fields of a repeating group that follow one another.
 The appearance of an arbitrary field, which doesn't belong to the repeating group (according to the FIX specification), automatically indicates the end of the repeating group.
 Therefore, the further appearance of fields from the repeating group is disallowed by FIX Standard.